psenough/teach_yourself_demoscene_in_14_days/README.md

 A demo is usually a group effort.
 Sceners are typically divided into 3 roles:

-1. Graphician - responsible for the artwork, 3d modelling and animations
+1. Graphician - responsible for the artwork, 3d modeling and animations
 2. Musician - composer and producer of the audio soundtrack
 3. Coder - programmer of "effects" and tools that will enable you to get your demo done before the deadline